Nokia Lumia: Partnership between Microsoft and Nokia

 In early 2012, Nokia released the Lumia 610, a new entry-level device taking advantage of the lower system requirements introduced by Windows Phone 7's "Tango" update.
 These new low-end devices were intended to improve Windows Phone adoption in emerging markets such as China.
-In June 2012, both Nokia and Microsoft received much criticism after it was revealed that the Windows Phone 7 Lumia devices will not be upgradable to Microsoft's second generation Windows Phone platform, Windows Phone 8.
-It has been said that those devices won't be upgraded because Windows Phone 8 uses an entirely different kernel (Windows NT).
+In June 2012, both Nokia and Microsoft received much criticism after it was revealed that the Windows Phone 7 Lumia devices would not be upgradable to Microsoft's second generation Windows Phone platform, Windows Phone 8.
+It has been said that those devices would not be upgraded because Windows Phone 8 uses an entirely different kernel (Windows NT).
 The original Lumia range instead received a different update called Windows Phone 7.8.

 Later in September 2012, Nokia unveiled the Lumia 820 and the Lumia 920, its first two devices to use Windows Phone 8.
 Both featured NFC, with the Lumia 820 embedding a microSD card slot, and an optional Wireless Charging Shell for Qi wireless charging.
 The Lumia 920 also notably featured Qi wireless charging, and a "PureView" camera with optical image stabilization.
 While Nokia received criticism when it was revealed that a demonstration video of its image stabilization technology was, in fact, filmed using a professional camera, the Lumia 920 was a commercial success for the company.